amazon-braket/amazon-braket-sdk-python/README.md

 ### Prerequisites
 - Python 3.7.2+
-- TODO: Describe how to get access to the service
+- TODO: Describe how to get access to the service and what IAM roles need to be created.

 ### Steps